rgrannell1/mchof/README.md

 * **mcJumble**:
 * **mcWrap**:
 * **mcIterateWhile**:
+* **mcIndMap***
 * **foldl**:
 * **foldr**:

 Note to developers: early versions (pre 0.7) will be somewhat liable to api changes.
 At this stage of development I'm focusing on making functions work well that keeping them perfectly consistent between versions.
+I will make extra efforts to keep compatability with packages built on mchof, however.